AqwamCreates/DataPredict-Neural/docs/API/Cores/FunctionBlock.md

 #### Parameters

-* firstDerivativeTensor: An array containing all the first derivative tensors to be stored into the function block.
+* firstDerivativeTensorArray: An array containing all the first derivative tensors to be stored into the function block.

 * doNotDeepCopy: Whether or not to deep copy the input tensor.